There are five classifications in College

 to college.

-Outside of Division I, many other
+Outside of Division I, many other opportunities

 exist for graduating high school golfers to

 consider.
-The table below illustrates this
+The table below illustrates this point

-college golf programs are currently in
+golf programs are currently in place.

 So, how big is College Golf?
 Pretty big I